adamralph/xbehave.net/readme.md

     "Then a call to foo bar must have happened."
         .Then(() => A.CallTo(() => foo.Bar()).MustHaveHappened());

 It's your choice.
-You can use any method of assertion or verification you like.
+You can use any method of assertion, mocking and/or verification you like.
 Any framework which works with xUnit.net should work seamlessly with xBehave.net.
 E.g. Moq, RhinoMocks, Shouldly, etc.

 ## How does it work? ##